pjakiela/ECON379/exercises/E7B-TWFE.md

 In lecture, we saw that the two-way fixed effects difference-in-differences estimator does not always provide an unbiased estimate of the treatment effect that we are interested in.
 We can now see why.
 We started with a treatment dummy:  `treatment` in country-years where primary education was free, and zero in country-years when primary school fees had not yet been eliminated.
-So, our treatment group comprises country-years with free primary education.
+So, our treatment group is the
+country-years with free primary education.

 However, when we include country and year fixed effects, we convert our treatment dummy into a continuous